SYRIA: Wenu Wenu - Omar Souleyman

 “He’s not afraid to keep in moments where his voice cracks or falters, because he knows that accentuates the authenticity of the piece.
 When you hear him rasp or gasp, you get a sense of who he is as a performer.”

 Though it is claimed he has released hundreds of albums, usually live recordings made at the many weddings he has performed at, this is technically his first properly released studio album.
-As such, it is officially his debut, with British music producer Kieran Hebden (better known by his stage name Four Tet) overseeing the creation of the album, but in reality, it’s nothing of the sort.
-Souleyman and his keyboardist Rizan Sa’id seem to have been allowed complete free reign to put their mark on the music, with Hebden not having had much input stylistically, though there is an element of British rave music hiding in the background of some of these tracks, but he feel of the tracks is Middle Eastern.
+As such, it is officially his debut, with British music producer Kieran Hebden (better known by his stage name Four Tet) overseeing the creation of the album, but in reality, it’s nothing of the sort, as it is far from being unconfident and unrefined as one might expect of a typical debut.
+Souleyman and his keyboardist Rizan Sa’id seem to have been allowed complete free reign to put their mark on the music, with Hebden not having had much input stylistically, though there is an element of British rave music hiding in the background of some of these tracks, but the feel of the tracks is Middle Eastern.
 Listen to songs like Wenu Wenu or Warni Warni, for my money the two best songs on the album, and you can’t help but feel transported to a Middle Eastern party.
 Souleyman’s characteristic yapping bark of a voice is endearingly rough and ready; it is a voice that relies on its imperfections make an impression.
 Souleyman is not the next Pavarotti.
 You won’t hear any spectacular vocal theatrics from him on this.
 He is, however, an extremely charismatic singer, mainly due to the fact that he knows how to use his voice to suit his music.
 He’s not afraid to keep in moments where his voice cracks or falters, because he knows that accentuates the authenticity of the piece.
 When you hear him rasp or gasp, you get a sense of who he is as a performer – raw, in the moment, organic.